jwodder/doapi/docs/cli/floating_ip.rst

     doapi-floating-ip delete <ip> ...

 Delete floating IPs.
+If any of the given floating IPs do not exist, nothing is deleted.
 There is no output.